balancer/scaffold-balancer-v3/README.md

 ### Overall experience

-Developing the LoyaltyHook was a rewarding experience, showcasing the flexibility and power of the Balancer V3 platform.
-The ability to customize pool behavior through hooks opens up possibilities for innovation in DeFi.
+Developing the LoyaltyHook has been a rewarding experience that demonstrates the flexibility and power of the Balancer V3.
+The ability to customise pool behaviour through hooks opens up possibilities for innovation in DeFi.
 The supportive documentation and tools provided made the development process smooth and enjoyable.

 ## 🛠 Development notes

 ### Extensibility

 - **Strategy pattern**: By using the `ILoyaltyRewardStrategy` interface, new strategies can be developed and integrated without changing the LoyaltyHook.
-- **Upgradeable parameters**: The owner can update tiers, decay factors, and fee percentages to adapt to changing market conditions.
+- **Changeable parameters**: The owner can update tiers, decay factors, and fee percentages to adapt to changing market conditions.

-### Security considerations

-- **Access control**:
-  - Critical functions are restricted using `Ownable` and `AccessControl`.
-  - The `LoyaltyHook` only mints tokens if it has the `MINTER_ROLE`.
-  - The `DEFAULT_ADMIN_ROLE` in `LoyaltyToken` should be secured and possibly transferred to a multisig or governance contract.
-- **Validation**:
-  - Input validation to ensure parameters like fee percentages do not exceed maximum allowed values.
-- **Safe math**:
-  - Utilization of safe arithmetic operations to prevent overflows and underflows.

 ## 📌 Roadmap